Kahala Beach

 No analysis available

-Strong building-level evidence supports concrete construction.
-One listing explicitly says the unit was taken down to the 'bare concrete shell,' and the MLS data is even stronger with 20 of 20 listings marking CONCRE.
-This looks like a consistent building characteristic rather than copy-paste noise.
+Evidence for concrete construction is very strong and consistent.
+One listing explicitly states the unit was taken down to the 'bare concrete shell,' and the current MLS data shows CONCRE in 20/20 listings.
+This appears to be reliable building-level information rather than copy-paste noise.

 Double-wall construction is not supported by the public remarks reviewed.
 Only 3 of 20 MLS listings currently carry DOUWAL, and none of the agent remarks describe double-wall construction or related details.
 Based on the available evidence, this feature should not be treated as confirmed for the building.